felicien-brochu/selflessheroes/README.md

-# AIWorld
+# Selfless Heroes
-AIWorld is an AI sandbox game
+Selfless Heroes is an AI sandbox game